gofmannir/autocon/README.md

 This module with log your logs with a smarter way with **No Code Change!**

 ## How?
-This modules changes the `console.log` core functionality - that's why you should NOT write any changes to your code to use it.
+This modules changes the `console.log` core functionality - that's why you will NOT write any changes to your code to use it.
-Each time you send `console.log`, it detects the words and objects and searches for keys like 'error', 'test', 'success' and so on, and matching the correct color.
+Each time you send `console.log`, it **detects** the words and objects and searches for keys like 'error', 'test', 'success' and so on, and matching the correct color.

 More details in Usage section.

 # Installation

 ```
-npm install conlog
+npm install autocon
 ```

 CDN library not available yet.